BhangeeF16/dot-net-6-api-controller-base/README.md

 * Commit your Changes (git commit -m 'Add some AmazingFeature')
 * Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

+## License
+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgements
+Special thanks to the contributors and open-source community for their valuable contributions and resources.

 <h2>💻 Built with</h2>